Broadsands Beach

-Broadsands Beach is the marketing name given to a small cove located in Watermouth, originally known as Broadstrands Beach, North Devon.
+Broadsands Beach is the marketing name given to a small cove located in Watermouth, North Devon, England, originally known as Broadstrands Beach.
 It is owned by Watermouth Valley Camping Park.
-It is accessed by 220 cliff steps from The Old Ilfracombe to Combe Martin Coast Road.
+It is accessed by 220 cliff steps from the Old Ilfracombe to Combe Martin Coast Road.
+A landslide which destroyed the path in April 2025 closed access to the beach for the rest of the year.
+The beach has been awarded blue flag status.